 As the Digital Business Account is primarily geared towards start-ups with a focus on internet and mobile banking, any over-the-counter transactions are charged from $20 per transaction.

 The UOB e-Business Account is also targeted at new start-ups.
 UOB is a little bit late into the start-up business account game and its e-Business Account has pretty basic features.

 An initial deposit of $1,000 is required to open the account.
-There is minimum average monthly balance of $5,000 to be maintained but the fall below balance fee is the cheapest amongst the 3 banks at $15 per month.
+There is a minimum average monthly balance of $5,000 to be maintained but the fall below balance fee is the cheapest amongst the 3 banks at $15 per month.

-Over-the-counter transaction fee of $20 is also levied per transaction for cash deposits and withdrawals done in branches.
+An over-the-counter transaction fee of $20 is also levied per transaction for cash deposits and withdrawals done in branches.

 One notable fee is the fall below balance fee of only $15 per month which is lower than DBS’s monthly account fee of $18.

-If you don’t maintain $5,000 average monthly balance with UOB, the fall below balance fee is still cheaper than maintaining account with DBS even though DBS has no minimum balance requirements.
+If you don’t maintain $5,000 average monthly balance with UOB, the fall below balance fee is still cheaper than maintaining an account with DBS even though DBS has no minimum balance requirements.

 Ease of obtaining business start-up loans